Really delicious coconut cakes that taste fab even though they are dairy free. Ralph thinks they are incredibly delicious, and he knows his cake.

 Put the coconut into the soya milk, stir and set aside for 2 hours.
 Preheat the oven to 170°C then put cupcake cases into a muffin baking tray.

-In a mixing bowl, put in the eggs and sugar and beat with an electric hand whisk until creamy.
+In a mixing bowl, put in the eggs and sugar and beat with an electric hand whisk until pale and creamy.
 Add the oil and mix again.

 Add the flour, salt and coconut and milk mixture.
 Gently mix in together with a spoon till fully combined.